How AI Agents and Copilot Studio Redefine Automation

 You may wonder how agent automation capabilities differ from what’s already available in Power Automate?

 Each is a complementary automation tool.
-Agents work alongside Power Automate, triggering flows or using flow outputs to enhance their capabilities.
+Autonomous agents work alongside Power Automate, triggering flows or using flow outputs to enhance their capabilities.

 However, agents differ by using reasoning and your organisation’s knowledge to provide responses and perform actions.
 Agents excel at understanding context and logic to complete complex tasks that cannot be managed by using Power Automate alone.